Sumy Oblast: History

 The region was created on the ukase of Presidium of the Supreme Soviet of the Soviet Union on 10 January 1939 as part of the Ukrainian Soviet Socialist Republic.
 The newly created Sumy Oblast included 12 former raions of Kharkiv Oblast, 17 former raions of Chernihiv Oblast, and 2 former raions of Poltava Oblast.

 During World War II in 1941–43, it was occupied by Nazi Germany under administration of the German Wehrmacht.
 After the German forces were driven out, the Soviet Union regained control of the region under jurisdiction of the Ukrainian Soviet Socialist Republic.

 In 1965 one of former Chernihiv Oblast raions (Talalaivka Raion) was returned to Chernihiv Oblast.

 During the 2022 Russian invasion of Ukraine the Sumy Oblast was one of the first regions where Russian and Ukrainian forces clashed.
 Parts of the oblast came under Russian occupation during the invasion.
 On 4 April 2022 Governor of Sumy Oblast Dmytro Zhyvytskyi stated that Russian troops no longer occupied any towns or villages in Sumy Oblast and had mostly withdrawn, while Ukrainian troops were working to push out the remaining units.
 On 8 April 2022 Zhyvytskyi stated that all Russian troops had left Sumy Oblast.

 On 9 June 2024, amid Russian cross-border operations in neighboring Kharkiv Oblast, Russian forces claimed to have attacked and captured the border village of Ryzhivka, though this was denied by Ukrainian authorities.

-Part of Sumy Oblast, including the village of Novenke, is currently occupied by Russia in its incursion into the province.
+Since the collapse of Ukraine's incursion into Kursk in early 2025, Russian forces have slowly reoccupied territories in northeastern Sumy Oblast.
+Several border settlements were captured, including Novenske, Basivka, and Veselivka.
+As of February 2026, combat continues in several settlements near the border, including Yunakivka and Kindrativka.